vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 appointment was for 3 PM.
 After getting the flu shot, I did some shopping at Walgreens and then headed back home.
 See [here](2025-11-08-flu-shot.md) for details.

+## 2025-12-09

+On Tuesday 2025-12-09, I made a three-stop trip.
+The first stop was at Citibank to get quarters.
+The second stop was for an administrative task.
+The third stop was at the Amazon Hub Locker at ASUC Berkeley for a package pickup.